Isreal-Oparanti/Lancepoint/README.md

 This control flow provides a structured sequence of actions for users to follow when using your platform, ensuring clarity and consistency in the process.

-**DEV**

-**Designer** The layout of the app is like that of a freelance platform  with a focus on designing web3 designs, another difference would be the design of a connect web3 option(there are several examples online)

-**WEB2 DEVELOPER**
-frontend
-classic features of a freelance website integrate web3 ie users should be able to connect their wallets to signup and sign messages users should be able to communicate with each other in a secure way users should be able to input job value on assignment and a message should be crafted which fits what is expected by the smart contract, said messsage will then be signed recommendation : read on web3.js

-backend
-store user data in secure database ie (username,password,wallet address and data related to the users public image eg their stack,exp and reviews for freelancers and total completed jobs for clients) cache of user data on login etc

-**BLOCKCHAIN DEVELOPER**
-implementation of all smart contracts (for the purpose of the project, the smart contract language is solidity) notable features include a deposit functionality : for clients to deposit a withdraw functionality : for cliets to withdraw funds not allocated to any job a assign job functionality : for clients to assign a job to a freelancer a finish job functionality : for freelancers to receive the reward for completing a job

-INVARIANTS
-clients must not be able to withdraw funds assigned to a job workers must not be able to give themselves job which the client didnt sign